EMERGENCY:

 Expanding Access to Mental Health Services

 Project HOPE is improving access to mental health services for Ukrainian refugees and strengthening social services in Poland.
-Our team in Poland is running two mobile MHPSS units, bringing teams of psychologists, social workers, and other support staff to refugee accommodation centers and providing refugees with tailored psychological sessions, individualized support, social cohesion activities, art therapy, and group therapy sessions.
+Our team in Poland is running two mobile MHPSS units; bringing teams of psychologists, social workers, and other support staff to refugee accommodation centers; and providing refugees with tailored psychological sessions, individualized support, social cohesion activities, art therapy, and group therapy sessions.
+These mobile team have provided 2,278 mental health consultations since their inception.

 Supporting University Children’s Hospital in Kraków

 To respond to the urgent health needs of Ukrainian refugees in Poland, Project HOPE’s emergency response team reactivated its long-standing relationship with University Children Hospital (UCH) in Kraków by supporting the establishment of a Ukrainian children’s ward and additional mental health programming.
-To date, UCH has seen and treated 5,660 children from Ukrainian refugee families through oncology and hematology; general surgery and emergencies; treatment in physiotherapy; and outpatient/consultation visits.
+As of early 2025, UCH has seen and treated 5,660 children from Ukrainian refugee families for oncology and hematology; general surgery and emergencies; treatment in physiotherapy; and outpatient/consultation visits.
 In addition to the grant, Project HOPE purchased $98,000 worth of medical equipment for UCH.

 elderly mother kisses the cheek of her son